How Much to Budget for Home Maintenance in Omaha (2026)

 The first move I recommend: try to negotiate a home warranty into the deal, paid by the seller.
 A one-year warranty typically costs $400–$700 and covers major systems including HVAC.
 It won't cover everything, but it buys you a year of protection while you build up your reserve fund.
 I've successfully negotiated home warranty coverage into a lot of transactions here — it's a reasonable ask, especially when the home has older systems.

 The second option: consider steering toward newer construction.
 Homes in developments like Bennington, Elkhorn, or Gretna typically have years — sometimes decades — before any major system replacement is due.
 You may pay more up front, but the first-year maintenance picture is dramatically different from buying a 1950s Dundee bungalow.
+There's also a meaningful insurance advantage: newer homes cost 31% less to insure, on average, than older ones in this market.
 There's a genuine trade-off there, and it's worth a real conversation before you decide where to focus your search.

 For buyers relocating to the metro area who are trying to understand the full financial picture, the Moving to Omaha guide covers a lot of the cost-of-living context that helps frame decisions like this one.